IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 To specify its type(s), you can use `forObjectTypes(String... types)` to capture any function call that is called on an object whose type is matching one of the provided types **or subtypes**.
 Instead, you can also use `.forObjectExactTypes(String... types)` to only capture function calls matching one of the provided exact types (and not their subtypes).

 > [!NOTE]
-> Some languages, like Python, can have functions defined directly in a file and not in a class, in this case the function is not "called on an object".
-In this case, the meaning of the provided types depends on the implementation of the language support for the Sonar Cryptography Plugin: you should look into the documentation or code describing what this "object type" represents in your language.
+> In some languages, such as Python, functions can be defined directly in a file and not in a class.
+In this case, the function is not "called on an object", so the meaning of the specified types depends on the implementation of the language support in the engine module: you should look into the documentation or code describing what this "object type" represents in your language.
 In particular, you can look into the implementation of the function `getInvokedObjectTypeString` in the [`ILanguageTranslation`](../engine/src/main/java/com/ibm/engine/language/ILanguageTranslation.java) implementation of your language.
 For example in Python, we define this type as the "fully qualified name" of the function, which is its full import path.

 You then have to specify the name(s) of the function(s) you want to capture using `forMethods(String... names)`.
 Alternatively, you can use `forConstructor()` to capture constructors of the object specified previously (note that constructors are internally defined as `<init>` functions, since this is the representation used by the sonar language parsers).